-On Monday, the Cleveland Browns’ take on the Pittsburgh Steelers.
-To help preview a few topics from the Steelers’ perspective, we reached out to Jeff Hartman from Behind the Steel Curtain and exchanged five questions with him.
+On Sunday, the Cleveland Browns are on the road as they take on the Pittsburgh Steelers.
+To help preview a few topics from the Steelers’ perspective, we reached out to Jeff Hartman of Behind the Steel Curtain and exchanged five questions with him.
 Enjoy!

 Thanks again to Jeff for taking the time to answer my questions.